 Trump, in 'Fox & Friends' interview, warns it could take years to get election results with mass-mailed ballots

-Trump warns against send ballots to all voters, supports absentee voting
+Trump warns against sending ballots to all voters, supports absentee voting

 President Trump warned that if states like Nevada are allowed to send mail-in ballots to all registered voters, it could take "years" to get the results from November's election.